quantify-os/quantify-scheduler/docs/user_guide.rst

 Device configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The device configuration file is used to compile from the quantum-circuit layer to the quantum-device layer.
-The main responsibility is to add a pulse-representation to every operation that only has a quantum-circuit layer description.
+The main responsibility is to contain the information required to add a pulse-representation to every operation that only has a quantum-circuit layer description.
-To do this, it contains information for all qubits, and all edges.
+The device configuration contains information for all qubits, and all edges.
 Edges are pairs of qubits (separated by a dash :code:`-`) on which gates can act.
-The specified "backend" determines how the data for each qubit is used to create pulses.
 A configuration file can be written down manually as a JSON file or be code generated.